A leaked poll shows National has dropped below 30 per cent, and Labour at 55 per cent

 • Covid 19 coronavirus: National puts campaign on hold, supports Labour Govt

-It is understood the poll was conducted by Labour's polling company UMR for its corporate clients, who paid UMR for a monthly snapshot of the political scene.
+It is understood the poll, obtained by the Herald, was conducted by Labour's polling company UMR for its corporate clients, who paid UMR for a monthly snapshot of the political scene.

-The results have been confirmed to the Herald by a number of different sources.

 The poll was taken between the 21st and the 27th of April - while the country was in the level 4 lockdown.